digidotcom/xbee-python/doc/user_doc/configuring_the_xbee_device.rst

 `````````````````````````````

 Like any TCP/IP protocol device, the XBee Wi-Fi modules have the IP address,
-subnet mask, default gateway and DNS settings that you can get at any time
+subnet mask, default gateway, and DNS settings that you can get at any time
 using the XBee Python Library.

 Unlike some general configuration settings, these parameters are not saved
-inside the WiFiDevice object.
-Every time you request the parameters, they are
+inside the ``WiFiDevice`` object.
+Every time you request the parameters, they
-read directly from the Wi-Fi module connected to the computer.
+are read directly from the Wi-Fi module connected to the computer.
 The following
 parameters are used in the configuration of the TCP/IP protocol:

 +-------------+---------------------------+